manishasharma2/React-Projects/README.md

 If you are interested in learning more about the React Fiber Architecture or wish to dive deeper into React, I highly recommend referring to this GitHub repository. https://github.com/acdlite/react-fiber-architecture

+These are the commands followed to create a React + Vite Project npm create vite@latest cd "ProjectName" npm install -> This installs all the dependencies npm run dev -> starts the project on localHost

+If you want to use Tailwind in your project follow these npm install -D tailwindcss npx tailwindcss init

+And update the tailwind.config.js file as follows
+/** @type {import('tailwindcss').Config} */
+module.exports = {
+  content: ["./src/**/*.{html,js}"],
+  theme: {
+    extend: {},
+  },
+  plugins: [],
+}

+Now add these 3 lines in your main css file
+@tailwind base;
+@tailwind components;
+@tailwind utilities;

+Now you are ready to use Tailwind in your project just run npm run dev command